Regular Verbs in Spanish: Conjugation, List and Sentences

 Conjugating -AR regular verbs in Spanish

-Basically, you just need to replace the AR ending for a form that suits the subject in the sentence.
+As shown in the image, you only need to replace -AR with an ending to match the subject of the sentence.
 There is no need to use a pronoun all the time, and actually they could be omitted in most sentences and the meaning would not be affected.
-However, it is important to use the right conjugation for the subject we are referring to, even if we do not mention it.
-Here is a short list of regular verbs in Spanish with AR ending:
+However, it is important to use the right conjugation for the subject we are referring to, even if we do not mention it, for example, the following sentences are grammatically correct and identical in meaning:

 Sentences with Regular verbs in Spanish with AR endings